BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2022-09-26-3d-model-viewer.md

 #### Colour matching

 In some early outputs we presented the section images alongside the snippet from the BGS digital geological map.
 The 2D map colours were displayed with transparency over a topographic basemap, hence lightening the tone.
-To match this tone in the drawn sections we initially added a transparency value, but because of the way that the graphics are built up by over-laying this resulted in some peculiar effects.
-This was resolved by adding a percentage of opaque white colour to the RGB colours specified in the layer metadata.
+To match this tone in the drawn sections we initially added a transparency value, but because of the way that the graphics are built up in overlapping layers this was not successful.
+The problem was resolved by adding a percentage of opaque white colour to the RGB colours specified in the layer metadata.

 ```
             // transparency doesn't work with these overlapping polygons, so mimic the